-(1) These shares are owned by various investment advisory clients for whom Blackrock, Inc. serves as investment advisor.
-The reporting stockholder reports sole voting power and sole investment power with respect to all 4,595,694 shares.
-Information relating to this stockholder is based on the stockholder's Schedule 13G/A filed with the SEC on January 30, 2013.
+(1) These shares are owned by various investment advisory clients for whom The Vanguard Group serves as investment advisor, or for whom direct investment advisor subsidiaries thereof serve as investment advisors.
+The reporting stockholder reports sole voting power with respect to 56,992 shares, sole investment power with respect to 4,915,192 shares and shared investment power with respect to 49,892 shares.
+Information relating to this stockholder is based on the stockholder's Schedule 13G/A filed with the SEC on February 10, 2015.

-(2) These shares are owned by various investment advisory clients for whom direct and indirect investment advisor subsidiaries of FMR LLC serve as investment advisor.
-The reporting stockholders report sole voting power and sole investment power with respect to 5,620 and 6,828,166 shares, respectively.
-Information relating to this stockholder is based on the stockholder's Schedule 13G/A filed with the SEC on February 14, 2013.

-(3) These shares are owned by various investment advisory clients for whom The Vanguard Group serves as investment advisor, or for whom direct investment advisor subsidiaries thereof serve as investment advisors.
-The reporting stockholder reports sole voting power with respect to 63,320 shares, sole dispositive power with respect to 4,652,796 shares and shared dispositive power with respect to 59,420 shares.
-Information relating to this stockholder is based on the stockholder's Schedule 13G filed with the SEC on February 12, 2013.
+- (2) These shares are owned by various investment advisory clients for whom Blackrock, Inc. serves as investment advisor.
+The reporting stockholder reports sole voting power with respect to 5,482,873 shares and sole investment power with respect to 6,140,249 shares.
+Information relating to this stockholder is based on the stockholder's Schedule 13G/A filed with the SEC on January 26, 2015. - (3) These shares are owned by various investment advisory clients for whom direct and indirect investment advisor subsidiaries of FMR LLC serve as investment advisor.
+The reporting stockholders report sole voting power and sole investment power with respect to 315,034 and 8,699,417 shares, respectively.
+Information relating to this stockholder is based on the stockholder's Schedule 13G/A filed with the SEC on February 10, 2015.